OpenTechSchool/html-css-beginners/core/first-repo.md

 title: Your first repository

 ---
+Note:

+_All the commands will be typed in the termainal for Linux/MAc users, and on Windows, in the git bash for those who installed the official msysgit from the git website, or the git-shell if you installed the github client._

 We'll be doing most of our Git actions with the command line tool.
 So you'll need to open up a terminal (aka a console).
 You'll also need to